 You can also take a day tour to nearby countries, although it will be very quick:

 - Mostar and Kravice Waterfalls (Bosnia) Small Group Day Tour

 - Montenegro Day Trip: Perast, Kotor, Budva, Boka Kotorska Bay

 Should you stay in Split or Trogir and you only have one day available to visit Dubovnik, consider taking this small group day tour from Split or Trogir to Dubrovnik.
 If you have your own (rental) car, you could of course also drive yourself from Split or Trogir to Dubovnik, but it will be an exhausting day trip.
 In that case I would suggest to spend at least one night in Dubrovnik.
 The ride along the Makarska Riviera is beautiful!

 I wrote several articles about Croatia.
-Check them out here.
+Check out the Croatia Blog Archives.
 More to come in the future!

 Have you every been to Dubrovnik?
 Or is it still on your bucketlist?
 Share your story in a comment below!